varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 be imported from a designated directory, restricting VCL wranglers to a pre-approved subset of VMODs.

-If you do that, we belive that your local system cannot be compromised from VCL code.
+If you do that, we believe that your local system cannot be compromised from VCL code.

 HTTP requests